-Poultry imports suspended
+Poultry imports phased restart

 Importing poultry and hatching eggs

-To import poultry using the specific licence you must:
+To import poultry you must:

-If you're importing commercial poultry you must comply with the following conditions:
+To import birds you must comply with the following conditions:

-In accordance with Council Directive 2005/94/EC if disease has been confirmed no poultry can be imported from a Protection Zone (PZ) of 3 km and Surveillance Zone (SZ) of 10 km
+- in accordance with Council Directive 2005/94/EC, if disease has been confirmed no poultry can be imported from a Protection Zone (PZ) of 3 km and Surveillance Zone (SZ) of 10 km

-Exporters must comply with the welfare laws relating to the exporting country.
+- exporters must comply with the welfare laws relating to the exporting country.
 Birds must be transported in a suitable container, with adequate ventilation and if transported by air, in accordance with International air Transport Association (IATA) standards

-Good biosecurity should be practiced at all times to protect your birds including isolating new stock.
+- good biosecurity should be practiced at all times to protect your birds including isolating new stock.
 Ensure good hygiene practices are in place so that the risk of disease occurring or spreading is minimised

 Other conditions may apply and are included on the licence.